AlbertoSanPietro/BlockChain_TTF/README.md

 # BlockChain_TTF
-An attempt to create a local blockchain
+An attempt to create a local blockchain during class.